 Scenario 3: The IRB reviews a study at a convened meeting on October 1, 2022, and has serious concerns or lacks significant information that requires IRB review of the study at subsequent convened meetings on October 15 and October 29, 2022.
 At their October 29, 2022, meeting, the IRB completes its review and approves the study.
 Continuing review must occur within one year of the date of the convened meeting at which the IRB reviewed and approved the protocol, that is, by October 29, 2023.

-For a study approved under expedited review, continuing review must occur within one year of the date the expedited reviewer gives final approval to the protocol.
+For a study approved under expedited review, for which the IRB determined a continuing review should be required, the continuing review must occur within one year of the date the expedited reviewer gives final approval to the protocol.

 Review of a change in a protocol ordinarily does not alter the date by which continuing review must occur.
 This is because continuing review is a review of the full protocol, not simply a change to it.